 3. The lovely half-timbered houses – or taking IKEA to the next level!

 These photogenic half-timbered medieval houses could be disassembled as the home owners did not own the land in the old times.
 In case they had to move, they could break down the house and rebuild it somewhere else, filling the gaps between the wooden structure with cheap materials from the field such as cow dung, grass or straw.
-Here in Strasbourg some of them are extremely nicely decorated as their level of refinement indicated the wealth of the house owner.
-For example the delicate and evocative wood carvings of the 16th century Kammerzell house opposite the cathedral is a stunning example of a half-timbered house of one of the most powerful inhabitant of Strasbourg.
+Here in Strasbourg, some of them are very nicely decorated as their level of refinement indicated the wealth of the house owner.
+For example, the delicate and evocative wood carvings of the 16th-century Kammerzell house opposite the cathedral is a stunning example of a half-timbered house of one of the most powerful inhabitants of Strasbourg.

 Look up and check out the ones in Petite France dating back to the 16th and 17th centuries and look for surprising details!